Devil Doll (Slovenian band)

 Devil Doll is an Italian-Slovenian rock band formed in 1987 by the mysterious "Mr. Doctor".
-The band has gained a cult following, taking influences from gothic rock, classical and Slavic folk music, and fronted by the sprechgesang of Mr. Doctor himself.
-The band is notable for very lengthy epics, none under 20 minutes.
+Fronted by Mr. Doctor, they took influences from classical and Slavic folk music, and gained a cult following.
+The band makes lengthy songs, all over 20 minutes.
+They have not been musically active since 1996, when they released their last album, Dies Irae.

 History

 Formation and The Mark of the Beast (1987)

 Mr. Doctor recruits the members of Devil Doll through an advertisement with the heading:

 "A man is the less likely to become great the more he is dominated by reason: few can achieve greatness – and none in art – if they are not dominated by illusion."

 Originally, two lineups were formed, one in Venice, Italy, and one in Ljubljana, Yugoslavia.

 The first work of Devil Doll was The Mark of the Beast, recorded in Tivoli Studios, Ljubljana in the last half of 1987.
 Amongst the sound technicians were Jurij Toni (most known for working with Laibach), who would work with the band for the next ten years.
 The Mark of the Beast was finished, and a single copy pressed, in February 1988.
-The cover to the album was painted by Mr. Doctor himself, who keeps the album in his home to this day.
+The cover to the album was painted by Mr. Doctor, who keeps the album in his home to this day.
 No other copies exist: "This is a painting, not a graphic work".
 A few passages from the album, however, are said to make "cameos" in future Devil Doll albums.

 The Girl Who Was...
 Death and Eliogabalus (1987–1991)

 Later the same year, work on a second composition began.
 This work, entitled The Girl Who Was...
 Death, was inspired by the 1967 British television series The Prisoner.
 500 copies of the album were originally pressed, in the beginning of 1989, of which only 150 were released.
-These were distributed out amongst the audience of the second live performance of the composition (the first had occurred before the pressing of the album), each with a unique inlay created by Mr. Doctor.
+These were distributed amongst the audience of the second live performance of the composition (the first had occurred before the pressing of the album), each with a unique inlay created by Mr. Doctor.
 Some of these inlays were written in his own blood.
-The remaining 350 copies of the album were destroyed by Mr. Doctor once he returned home.
+Mr. Doctor destroyed the remaining 350 copies of the album once he returned home.

-In 1989, Mr. Doctor began the work on three different compositions: The Black Holes of My Mind, composition incorporating esoteric quotations and subliminal messages; Mr. Doctor Sings Hanns Eisler, an interpretation of four of German composer Hanns Eisler's works; and Eliogabalus, inspired by Antonin Artaud's work "Heliogabalus: Or, The Crowned Anarchist".
+In 1989, Mr. Doctor began the work on three different compositions: The Black Holes of My Mind, a composition incorporating esoteric quotations and subliminal messages; Mr. Doctor Sings Hanns Eisler, an interpretation of four of German composer Hanns Eisler's works; and Eliogabalus, inspired by Antonin Artaud's work Heliogabalus: Or, The Crowned Anarchist.
 Mr. Doctor Sings Hanns Eisler was never released, and the two former compositions were, due to budget limitations, cut down to fit on a single vinyl, named Eliogabalus.
 The shortened version of The Black Holes of My Mind was renamed Mr. Doctor for this release, while Eliogabalus retained its name.
 Eliogabalus was released in 1990, in three different pressings, one of 50 and two of 900 copies.
 One of the pressings of 900 was on CD.